California Senate Bill 277: Impact and limitations

 Following the law's enactment, vaccination rates among California schoolchildren increased, although unjustified medical exemptions also increased.
 The 20% increase in medical exemptions was fueled by anti-vaccination parents who sought and received such exemptions.
+In Riverside County, the majority of medical exemptions reviewed by the county health department after the law's enactment were for all vaccinations indefinitely.

 A 2019 study published in the journal Pediatrics, analyzing the effect of the law, determined that "the percentage of incoming kindergarteners up-to-date on vaccinations in California increased after the implementation of SB277," but there was a replacement effect: medical exemptions for independent study/homeschooled students largely offset "the decrease in the personal belief exemption rate from 2.37% to 0.56%."
 The study's correlational analysis also found "that previous geographic patterns of vaccine refusal persisted after the law's implementation."

 In a separate 2019 study published in Pediatrics, Californian public health officials interviewed after SB 277's enactment said that, following the bill's passage, they faced an increasing amount of unusual reasons cited as justifications for medical exemptions, as well as the unethical practices by some physicians who charged parents a high fee in exchange for obtaining an unjustified medical exemption.
 SB 277 did not allow public health officials to oppose unjustified medical exemptions provided by physicians, and public health officials supported a change in the law to allow them to address abuses of the medical exemption process and thus decrease the possibility of infectious disease outbreaks.

 A separate study, published in 2019 in PLOS Medicine used a synthetic control method to "implementation of the California policy that eliminated nonmedical childhood vaccine exemptions was associated with an estimated increase in vaccination coverage and a reduction in nonmedical exemptions at state and county levels," suggesting that the removal of non-medical vaccination exemptions "can be effective at increasing vaccination coverage."
 The study determined that the "observed increase in medical exemptions was offset by the larger reduction in nonmedical exemptions."
 The study found that the biggest gains in vaccine coverage were in the counties with the lowest vaccine coverage pre-SB 277.